This project is a phased effort to enroll all UO faculty, staff, and students in two-step login with Duo Security.

 - Multi-factor authentication blocks almost 100% of attacks based on credential theft, according to research by Google and Microsoft.

-- You can enroll yourself.
+- You can enroll yourself now!
 Instructions: Getting Started with Two-Step Login.

-- You may be contacted by IT staff in your area asking you to enroll during a particular time frame in winter or spring term.
+- You may also be contacted by IT staff in your area asking you to enroll during a particular time frame this spring or summer.

-- Non-employee students will be included in a future phase of this rollout.
+- Students will be required to enroll in Duo in a future phase of this rollout.

 The UO Service Portal contains a lot of information about two-step login.
 We suggest starting here: